raychenfj/ion-multi-picker/README.md

 Finally, send me a `PULL REQUEST`.

-#a Acknowledgement
+# Acknowledgement
-Thanks to [HonLuk}(https://github.com/HonLuk) for sharing the city data in the demo.
+Thanks to [HonLuk](https://github.com/HonLuk) for sharing the city data in the demo.

 ## License
 MIT